Summer Intern 2019

 Under the supervision of attorneys, law students work on both individual and class action cases.
 Law students will engage in legal research and writing tasks; correspond with incarcerated people who contact Prison Law Office seeking assistance; and accompany attorneys and tour facilities to interview incarcerated people and monitor compliance with class action settlement agreements.
 We pay law student interns $25 an hour.

 We seek students with a commitment to civil rights and criminal justice reform and with excellent analytical, legal research, and writing skills.
 Bilingual skills in Spanish, American Sign Language, or

-People of color, LGBT individuals, persons with disabilities, and people with prior contact or experience with the criminal justice system or prison systems are encouraged to apply.
+other languages are preferred, but not required.
+We encourage people with prior contact or experience with the criminal justice or prison systems to apply.

 To apply, email firstname.lastname@example.org with the subject line “2019 Summer Intern Application” and the following items combined as one PDF: (1) cover letter, (2) resume, (3) list of references, and (4) legal writing sample.